Last Updated on December 6, 2023 by Sharon Advik

 Sensor and processor:

-This versatile Camera is equipped with a newly created 24.2 Megapixel (APS-C) CMOS sensor that not only records images with high resolution but also has polished individual pixels that enable high ISO rates of 16000 for still photos (expandable to 25600) and 12800 for videos (expandable to 16000, 25600).
+This versatile Camera is equipped with a newly created 24.2 Megapixel (APS-C) CMOS sensor that not only records images with high resolution but also has polished individual pixels that enable high ISO rates of 16000 for still photos (expandable to 25600) and 12800 for video (expandable to 16000, 25600).

 To enable Dual Pixel CMOS AF during Live View operation and while recording both Full HD 60 fps movies and Full HD HDR movies, the EOS 80D’s sensor, which has high resolution and high sensitivity, collaborates with the Camera’s DIGIC 6 Image Processor.